snowshinobi/SnowsIFs/README.md

 A hub for keeping track of my favorite Interactive Fiction works, plus some original work too.

 ## What is IF and Handy Resources
-* Interactive Fiction ([IF](https://en.wikipedia.org/wiki/Interactive_fiction)) describes a genre of books and text-based games; think choose-your-own-adventure stories with increased player input
+* Interactive Fiction ([IF](https://en.wikipedia.org/wiki/Interactive_fiction)) is a genre of books and text-based games; think choose-your-own-adventure stories with increased player input
 * [IFDB](https://ifdb.tads.org/): where IF authors post their games free to play
 * [Gargoyle](http://ccxvii.net/gargoyle/): software that runs IF games files that do not have an in-brower play option
 * [Borogove](https://borogove.app/): in-brower Inform editor

-## My Favorite IFs!
+## Favorite IFs!
 Include link and short description
 * [An Act of Murder](https://ifdb.org/viewgame?id=x43lndv5htzy38w0) by Christopher Huang: a vivid whodunit story with nifty randomized elements
 * [Galatea](https://ifdb.org/viewgame?id=urxrv27t7qtu52lb) by Emily Short: an introspective modern take on the Greek myth